Developers¶

 To update the Intelligence File, simply invoke:

-$ npm run update-intel
+$ npm run update-attack

-> attack-flow-builder@2.0.1 update-intel
+> attack-flow-builder@3.0.0 update-attack

-> node ./attack/update_attack_intel.js
+> node ./attack/update_mitre_attack.mjs

-→ Downloading ATT\&CK Data...
+→ Downloading ATT&CK Data...

-→ .../attack-stix-data/master/enterprise-attack/enterprise-attack-13.0.json
+→ .../attack-stix-data/master/enterprise-attack/enterprise-attack-16.0.json

-→ ...m/mitre-attack/attack-stix-data/master/ics-attack/ics-attack-13.0.json
+→ ...m/mitre-attack/attack-stix-data/master/ics-attack/ics-attack-16.0.json

-→ ...e-attack/attack-stix-data/master/mobile-attack/mobile-attack-13.0.json
+→ ...e-attack/attack-stix-data/master/mobile-attack/mobile-attack-16.0.json

-Intelligence updated successfully.
+MITRE ATT&CK enumerations updated successfully.

 The configured list of sources can be modified at any time from download_sources.js.

-Preload a Flow
+Preload a Flow¶

 As you are working, you may need to test a specific Attack Flow through multiple edit/compile/refresh cycles, and repeatedly opening the same file in the Builder can be tedious.
 Here’s a trick to automatically load a specific flow each time you refresh the page.
 First, go into the corpus directory and start a mini web server.
 (The first time you run this, it may prompt you to install the Node.js server package.
 Go ahead and do that.)